Jean-Paul Rodrigue (2017), New York:

 operations such as road and rail (e.g. doublestacking).

-It is maritime shipping that has experienced the most significant
+It is maritime shipping that has experienced the most

-technological change, which required the construction of
+significant technological change, which required the

 - Transportation terminals.
 The technological changes